JetBrains/kotlin-mobile-docs/topics/parallel-code.md

 //The get call will suspend and let other work happen in the main thread, and resume when the get call completes
 ```

-That is distinct from parallel code that needs to be run in another thread.
+That is different from parallel code that needs to be run in another thread.
 Depending on your purpose
 and used libraries, you may never need to use multiple threads.

 ### Dispatcher for changing threads